 - Mix dry ingredients: flour, baking powder and salt.

-- Cream butter and sugar until light and fluffy, then add the egg.
+- Mix wet ingredients: Cream butter and sugar until light and fluffy, then add the egg.
 The batter will curdle that is normal.
 Continue mixing until well combined.

 - Cover the bowl with cling wrap, making sure the cling wrap touches the top of the batter to avoid forming a ’skin’ on top.
-Chill for 4 hours, preferably overnight.
+Chill for 4 hours (freezer), or preferably overnight in refrigerator.
 The cookie batter will be harder and easy to roll into balls, but it will still be slightly sticky.
 The sticky surface will allow the sugar to stick during the coating process.
 Important thing to note that the consistency of the Ube Jam you used could greatly affect the texture of the cookie.
 If your Jam is runny or too soft, the cookie will have a tendency to spread and be flat.

 - Line a cookie tray with parchment paper, or silicone mat.
 Arrange the cookie balls leaving at least 3-inch apart to give space for cookie when it spread as it bakes.

 - Bake at 350F for 12 minutes.
 Leave in the tray to cool.
 No need to transfer in cooling rack, the remaining heat should finish baking the cookie.

 Cookie dough can be kept in the refrigerator for 2-3 days.
 Baked cookies can be stored at room temp for a week.
 Do not store in air tight container as moisture will make the sugar-coating to dissolve.

 Before you go, please click on the “Like” button below if you like this post, or leave me a comment.
 I would like to hear from you.♥

 Try it and let me know how it goes.
 Feel free to share this recipe and let’s get the community baking!♥